-This collection of resources highlights support systems that exist to help students from diverse backgrounds seeking a legal studies education, as well as guidance for legal organization leaders to support diversity and inclusion.
+This collection of resources highlights support systems that exist to help students from diverse backgrounds seeking a legal education, such as Juris Doctor (J.D.) or Master of Legal Studies (MLS), as well as guidance for legal organization leaders to support diversity and inclusion.

 The Current State of Diversity in the Legal Profession

 The aforementioned NALP report highlights the state of diversity and inclusion among U.S. law firms on an annual basis.
 While some modest gains were achieved in 2019—for example, representation of people of color in associate level roles increased 1.2% between 2018 and 2019—the data show there is still a lot of work to be done.